updated for 2017

 - I don’t auto-follow anyone back (ever, but especially during PitchWars to avoid hurt feelings).
 If I haven’t followed you back, that doesn’t mean anything!
 I won’t be following back until after the announcement has been made, and then only to those who’ve been engaging (and nice, but that goes without saying).

 - Having a mentee bio will not increase your likelihood of becoming my mentee.
 If you’re too busy polishing your MS/query/synopsis to do one?
 Okay.
 If you don’t like talking about yourself and would rather not?
 Okay.
 If you’re an introvert and the thought of putting yourself out there that much is more terrifying than sending your book baby into the world?
 Okay.
-I didn’t read any bios last year before I selected my mentee.
+I’ve never read any bios before I selected my mentees.
 I stealthily twitter-stalked.
 The mentee bios are one-hundred percent voluntary.

 In case you’ve somehow missed it (or you’ve read this post and thought, damn…she’s super cool.
 I totes need to submit to her.), my wishlist can be found here.
 The gist: I want all your NA/Adult romances if they’re contemporary, paranormal, or suspense.
 I want swoony boys and strong girls.
 I want sex and lots of it.
 And please, for the love of Ryan Gosling, will someone send me a pierced hero?

 I know I’ve managed to forget something, so I’m sure I’ll be back with some edits, but until then…any questions or concerns?
 Pop over to twitter or leave a comment.